kubernetes/enhancements/keps/sig-auth/4412-projected-service-account-tokens-for-kubelet-image-credential-providers/README.md

 After restarting the kubelet on all nodes, remove the allowed audiences for which the kubelet is allowed to generate service account tokens for image pulls in KAS by removing the previous `ClusterRole` or `Role` with the `request-serviceaccounts-token-audience` verb, along with the corresponding `ClusterRoleBinding` or `RoleBinding` that binds the role to the kubelet.

+As of v1.38 step 2 is no longer available, because the gates are locked to enabled.
+Steps 1 and 3 are still sufficient to stop the kubelet from using service account tokens for image pulls, since a provider only participates when `tokenAttributes` is set on it.
+This is why `disable-supported` remains `true`: the opt-in for this feature is the provider configuration rather than the feature gate.

 ###### What happens if we reenable the feature if it was previously rolled back?

 No impact.
 The credential provider will continue to use the configuration set in the kubelet credential provider configuration.